DarrenCNLee/Huffman-Encoder-and-Decoder/asgn4/README.md

 	vertices.h - Contains definitions for the START_VERTEX and VERTICES
 	macros

-	tsp.c - Contains program code for the dfs function and the solution to the Traveling Salesman Problem
+	tsp.c - Contains program code for the dfs and main functions and the solution to the Traveling Salesman Problem

 	Makefile - Contains directives for building and cleaning the tsp program